abhishekjagtap1/Object_Detection_AD/README.md

-# Object_Detection_AD
+# Object Detection for Autonomous Driving
-Implementation of Single-shot-detector for object detection
+Implementation of Single-shot-detector for object detection on KITTI 2D Dataset

+## Note: A breif report can be found in the repository